DevCycleHQ/devcycle-docs/docs/essentials/organizations.md

 | Edit Team Member Roles        |  ✅   |           |        |
 | Modify Features in Production |  ✅   |    ✅     |        |

+For more information, check out the [Permissions](/extras/permissions) documentation.

 **Assigning Roles**

 To assign a role to a team member, simply navigate to their profile.
 If you have the requisite role, you will be able to assign a new role to the member by using the Role dropdown.